pinobatch/pently/docs/pentlyas.md

 * `dim`: `36`, diminished
 * `dim7`: `39`, diminished 7th

-Note: In LilyPond's chord mode, major is the default chord, and `maj` is a confusing synonym for `maj7`.
-Pently does not support `maj`, instead using `M` and `maj7`.
+(Note: In LilyPond's chord mode, major is the default chord, and `maj` is a confusing synonym for `maj7`.
+Pently does not support `maj`, instead using `M` and `maj7`.)

-**TODO:** A future version of Pently will allow a score to define additional chord names.
+To define an additional chord name, use e.g. `@ENsus4 = 57` at the
+top level, in a song, or in a pattern.

 A nibble pair or chord name may be preceded by a minus sign.
 This causes notes to be transposed down by the highest interval in the